2017 hair and braid chopping incidents in India: Haryana

 Fifteen cases were reported in Haryana state.
-The women who were victims of these types of incidents said that they had witnessed "god-men", "witches" and "cat-like creatures".
+The women who were victims of these types of incidents said that they had witnessed "godmen", "witches", "ghosts" and "cat-like creatures".
 The police rejected these claims.

-One such incident happened in Gurgaon on July 28, when a 60-year-old woman found her braid chopped when she awoke on the floor.
+One such incident happened in Gurgaon on 28 July, when a 60-year-old woman found her braid chopped when she awoke on the floor.
 She made claims that a thin man came to her doorsteps with a trident in his hand.
 She claims she asked him to leave, but he reappeared, which led her to fall unconscious.
 The police filed the case and entered it in the Daily Diary.

 Jammu and Kashmir

 There have been more than 200 incidents of women being attacked and often knocked unconscious by men in balaclavas, who then chop off their traditional hair braids.
-Officers had no solid leads or suspects, and Kashmiri police had to respond to a surge of revenge attacks by vigilantes armed with knives, cricket bats, and iron rods.
+Officers had no solid leads or suspects, and Jammu and Kashmir Police (JKP) had to respond to a surge of revenge attacks by vigilantes armed with knives, cricket bats, and iron rods.

 The initial police response to the braid attacks, which mainly occurred inside people's homes, was to suggest the victims were suffering from hallucinations.
 This drew criticism from the government-run Women's Commission, and they began serious investigations but no arrests have been made.

 Tasleema Bilal, a 40-year-old woman whose hair was cut off in September 2018 while she was in her home in Srinagar, the region's main city, said that she tried to remove the attacker's mask before escaping, leaving her hair behind.
 Other women have said that they were knocked unconscious with a mysterious chemical spray that authorities have yet to identify.

 Kashmiris have alleged the attacks are the "handiwork of Indian agencies" trying to intimidate the portion of Kashmir's population that opposes Indian rule.
 Residents are also suspicious of the Indian authorities, and some have accused soldiers and police of staging the attacks or protecting those responsible.
-In many incidents, the police and army appeared to aid the braid choppers in escaping by taking and saving them from public vigilantes.
+In many incidents, the police and Indian Army appeared to aid the braid choppers in escaping by taking and saving them from public vigilantes.

-On October 22, 2017, Arab News, a Saudi Arabian news agency, reported that around 100 women in Kashmir have been victims of hair-chopping incidents.
+On 22 October 2017, Arab News, a Saudi Arabian news agency, reported that around 100 women in Kashmir have been victims of hair-chopping incidents.

 Religious responses

 Hinduism

-In the June 23 case, the victim's legs and hands had a Trishula mark, linking the incident to Hinduism.
+In the 23 June case, the victim's legs and hands had a Trishula (Trident) mark, linking the incident to Hinduism.
 However, no Hindu religious leaders have responded to this detail.